The New Format of Interpreting your CF ...

-Many GMAT test-takers find this to be one of the least favorite areas in the GMAT EXAM; however, it is entirely possible to score well in this kind of question with a little practice.
+Many GMAT test-takers find the GMAT Dense Reading Comprehension section to be one of the least favorite areas in the GMAT EXAM; however, it is possible to score well in this kind of question with a bit of practice.
 This article suggests some tactics that, if well applied, might just be what you need to attain that high-end GMAT score you are targeting.

-Assume that one or two of the four assumed passages per verbal section are going to be these denser reading comprehension passages.
-Usually, it involves one long paragraph about a technically specific topic that you are probably not familiar with.
+Assume one or two of the four assumed passages per verbal section will be these denser reading comprehension passages.
+Usually, the GMAT Dense Reading Comprehension questions involve one long paragraph about a technically specific topic you are probably not familiar with.

 They are potentially reading comprehension-style content.
 They could also be integrated reasoning, multi-source content, or two-part analysis questions.
-Remember that in the verbal reasoning section, you may not want to skip these to save time because you may end up missing two, three, or even four questions in a row.
+Remember that in the verbal reasoning section, you may not want to skip these to save time because you may miss two, three, or even four questions in a row.
 The same applies if it is integrated reasoning or multi-source content.
-However, if it is a two-part analysis, you may have a little more flexibility since you can decide to guess and move on in order to maintain pace, knowing that it will only affect that one two-part analysis question.
+However, if it is a two-part analysis, you may have a little more flexibility since you can decide to guess and move on to maintain pace, knowing that it will only affect that one two-part analysis question.

 Read carefully and slowly to ensure that you comprehend the content.
-You cannot rush through it, you must engage with the passage through a dense reading comprehension mapping that this article outlines.
+You cannot rush through it; you must engage with the passage through a dense reading comprehension mapping this article outlines.

-When working on this kind of question, and in general any reading comprehension passages and, to a degree, critical reasoning note-taking processes, consider using the online whiteboard textbox.
+Consider using the online whiteboard textbox when working on this kind of question, and in general, any reading comprehension passages and, to a degree, critical reasoning note-taking processes.
 This will facilitate sentence-by-sentence passage mapping.
-The online whiteboard textbox may not be very useful for the quantitative reasoning section or process elimination; however, on the at-home exam administration, the online whiteboard may come in handy. typing in notes may be faster than handwriting on a physical whiteboard or any other kind of whiteboard.
+The online whiteboard textbox may not be very useful for the quantitative reasoning section or process elimination; however, the online whiteboard may come in handy on the at-home exam administration.
+Typing in notes may be faster than handwriting on a physical whiteboard or any other kind of whiteboard.

 Use initials or shorthand to simplify unfamiliar jargon or acronyms.
-You could use a “variable”, for instance, to represent long numbering nomenclature.
+For instance, you could use a “variable” to represent long numbering nomenclature.
 Don’t even waste time trying to pronounce difficult, long, scientific names mentally.
-Use initials and shorthand and save yourself some very valuable time.
+Use initials and shorthand and save yourself some precious time.

 Synthesize the information as you go and note the location of your subject to better answer subsequent questions.
 Mapping does not only help you engage with the passage; it also tells you where to go back and get information.
-When you refer to your notes, you can easily pinpoint exactly where to locate a given subject matter for the purpose of answering a particular question.
+When you refer to your notes, you can quickly pinpoint exactly where to locate a given subject matter to answer a particular question.

 We will summarize a sentence at a time.
 S1 represents sentence 1.

-Instead of writing “coastal bluff scrubs and coastal sage scrubs”, we simply write “CBS and CSS”.
+Instead of “coastal bluff scrubs and coastal sage scrub,”, we simply write “CBS and C.”.

-There is a lot of other information in the sentence, and yet the basic communication here is the lack of beaches for sea lions and seals to rest on.
+There is a lot of other information in the sense, and yet the essential communication here is the lack of beaches for sea lions and seals to rest on.
 It may not be necessary to concern yourself with the details or even the meaning of a word like Pinnipeds if you don’t know its meaning, even though you can make out the meaning from the context.

-You may include or not the talk about the water, but you probably will remember where it is anyway.
-Remember, as we go further, your summary notes are likely to get shorter as you get better acquainted with the passage.
+You may include or talk about the water, but you probably will remember where it is anyway.
+Remember, as we go further, your summary will likely get shorter as you familiarize yourself with the passage.

-The scientific names are not important, and you can use initials to represent the names of the birds and other nouns in the sentence.
+The scientific name is unimportant, and you can use initials to represent the names of the birds and other nouns in the sentence.

 We will now use this map to answer questions from the passage.
-There is only so much room on the screen, and the map is probably going to disappear, but for the simple reason that we went through the passage so deliberately, we are probably going to remember where everything is.
+There is only so much room on the screen, and the map is probably going to disappear.
+Still, for the simple reason that we went through the passage so deliberately, we are probably going to remember where everything is.

-According to the passage, each of the following can be presently found on Anacapa Island EXCEPT:
+According to the passage, currently, you can find each of the following on Anacapa Island EXCEPT:

-We are looking for what presently cannot be found on Anacapa Island.
+We are looking for what you can’t find presently on Anacapa Island.
 From our passage map, we remember sea lions and harbor seals mentioned in sentence 4, underlined in the passage.
 We can hold choice C for now.
-Fresh water is mentioned in sentence 3, also underlined.
-Nesting birds(pelicans) are said to be on the island, sentence 7.
-By the process of elimination, our correct answer is choice C. But we can still read it back into the passage just to confirm that there are indeed no protected harbors on the island.
-“Given its rugged coastline and dearth of safe boat landings”.
+There’s mentioning of fresh water in sentence 3, also underlined.
+There’s an indication that Nesting birds(pelicans) are on the island, sentence 7.
+By the process of elimination, our correct answer is choice C. But we can still read it back into the past just to confirm that there were indeed no protected harbors on the island.
+“Given its rugged coastline and dearth of safe boats”.
 Be on the lookout for unfamiliar paraphrasing meant to confuse you.
-Elimination is a good safeguard to protect yourself against any confusion that may result from such paraphrases.
+Elimination is a good safeguard to protect yourself against any confusion resulting from such paraphrases.

 The reference to Frenchy’s Cove is most likely intended to

-“Intended to” means we are looking for the reason why it is there.
-We can get where Frenchy’s Cove is mentioned from the passage map, so hopefully, there won’t be much need to go back to the passage.
+“Intended to” means we are looking for a reason why it is there.
+We can get where there’s a mention of Frenchy’s Cove from the passage map, so hopefully, there won’t be much need to go back to the passage.

 Prediction: Dominated by CBS and CSS